sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 - Existing API keeps no change.
 - Add decorator API to return default value and profile data.
-- Load yang model as lazy as possible.
+- Load yang model as lazy as possible, use cache to only load yang model once.

 ## 2.1 Considerations